 CERP projects, Kirk said, will improve either the quality, quantity, timing or distribution (QQTD) of water – or a combination thereof.
 Those factors apply in the One Water world as a whole.

-The variety of Haskell projects to which Bedell refers buttress those points:
+The variety of Haskell projects to buttresses those points: